jasonhemann/21SP-CS2800/syllabus.md

 assignments, giving you both more incentive to get a jump start and also opportunities to check your understanding.

-The final two homeworks, however, will both be one-part, and worth half the usual homework weight.
-Since they're worth half the usual homework weight, I'll also not count that as a "full drop", but instead a "half drop."
-Which is to say, if that ends up being your worst assignment, I'll drop that as a "half hw" drop, rather than a full one, because it's worth half the others.

 ### Submissions

 For a homework released on Monday, the first half is due Saturday at